grzegorz14/Checkers_WebGL/README.md

 Game rules and changes:
   1. Start with regular checkers rules
-  2. You aren't forced to beat opponent's pawns
+  2. You aren't forced to beat your opponent's pawns
-  3. Beating doesn't give you additional moves
+  3. Beating doesn't give you any additional moves
-  4. Queen may move one field in any direction
+  4. Queen may move on any field of any cross direction
+  5. Queen move is blocked by 2 opponent's pawns or the same player pawn
+  6. Queen beats only if moves directly 1 field behind an opponent's pawn
-  5. Being unable to move means that you lose
+  7. Being unable to move means that you lose